It is a bloodbath, cruel and barbaric. Each year, the idyllic and peaceful setting

 My dad is Sea Shepherd Conservation Society’s Criminal Investigator.
 He was sent on campaign to Taiji Japan (September of 2010), where the movie the Cove was filmed.
-Every year in Japan 23,00o dolphins are killed.
+Every year in Japan 23,000 dolphins were killed, until populations could no longer sustain those numbers.
+Now they kill in the hundreds.
 My dad asked if I wanted to come along on this campaign and document the slaughter with him.
-I created my senior project based on my experiences there.
+I created my High School senior project based on my experiences there.
 This was back when I was sixteen (2010).

-If you don’t know about the slaughter of dolphins in Japan, I encourage you to watch the movie The Cove, read the Cove Guardian updates on the SSCS website, read my posts from Taiji, and visit the many many sites (SSCS, Earth Island Inst.
-Etc) and blogs about this issue.
+If you don’t know about the slaughter of dolphins in Japan, I encourage you to watch the movie The Cove, read the Cove Guardian updates on the SSCS website, read my posts from Taiji, and visit the many websites and blogs dedicated to raising awareness about this issue.
 We need to end this.

 Dolphins and Whales are some of the most intelligent species on this planet.
 They are self aware, they have families that they travel with life long, they nurse their young, and they have learned to understand us… but we cannot understand them.

 Please see the video below high-lighting some of our many global Cove Guardians.